Australia rangers find massive "Toadzilla" that's as big as a newborn baby and can cause animals to "die almost instantly"

 "A cane toad that size will eat anything it can fit into its mouth, and that includes insects, reptiles and small mammals," Gray said.

-But if she does hit the record, the massive toad won't be able to take part in the celebration.
+But even if the Australian toad does break the record, she won't be able to take part in the celebration.
 Because of the environmental damage the species can cause, the Queensland Government tweeted that she had to be euthanized.

 Cane toads are thought to be one of the worst invasive species in the world, according to National Geographic.
 About 2,400 of the toads were released into north Queensland in 1935 in hopes of helping control cane beetle populations, but because the toad doesn't have any natural predators in the region and can lay between 8,000 and 30,000 eggs almost any time of year, they spread quickly.